heems/heems.github.com/_posts/2013-8-19-permadeath-in-video-games.md

 ---
 title: Permadeath in Video Games
-layout: post
+layout: single
-description: "How permadeath makes me feel in Diablo 3 and Don't Starve."
+excerpt: "How permadeath makes me feel in Diablo 3 and Don't Starve."
 published: true
 ---